Why having a Damp Inspection is important for your Property?

 23 May 2019

-Damp can potentially be a problem for any homeowner or potential new homeowner, and with rainfall being a constant occurrence across the UK having a damp inspection in your property when you suspect a damp problem is present is essential.
+As we all know damp can potentially be a problem for any homeowner and with rainfall being a constant occurrence across the UK having a damp inspection in your property when you suspect a damp problem is present is essential.

 There are three types of damp that might be occurring in your property.
 These are rising damp, penetrating damp and condensation: